Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/Tessel.io/Tessel_io_setup.md

     eventhubname: 'ehdevices',
     guid: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx',
     displayname: 'Tessel',
-    organization: 'MS Open Tech',
+    organization: 'My Org',
-    location:  'Here'
+    location:  'My Location'

-For WIfi connection, enter the SSID and key for your access point
+In the same file, edit the settings for Wifi connection, enter the SSID and key for your access point

     ssid: '[SSID]',
     password: '[Key]',
     security: 'wpa2',
     timeout: 30

+IMPORTANT: In the same file you will have to add an SAS Token as the Tessel doesn't support SH256 encryption which is required to generate an SAS Token used to secure connection with Azure IoT services
+Search for the call to the function connectthedots.init_connection in the code and enter an SAS Token generated using a tool such as the one mentionned in the comment above the code.

 ##Run the app##

+In the a command prompt, navigate to the project's folder connectthedots\Devices\DirectlyConnectedDevices\NodeJS\Tessel.io and run the following commands to initialize and install dependencies

+    npm install

 Start the app typing the following command in a command prompt from the project's folder

-    tessel run connectthedotstessel.js
+    tessel run tesselctd.js